Chas Smash: Departure from Madness

-Smyth announced that he was leaving Madness in October 2014.
+Smyth announced that he was leaving Madness in October 2014, having abruptly left the previous summer tour in July due to a sudden illness.
 His departure was characterized at the time as a break to concentrate on his solo career and not necessarily a permanent departure, but he has not rejoined the band.

 Smyth's debut solo album, A Comfortable Man, was released in May 2015 and reached No. 68 in the UK Albums Chart.
 In 2016, Madness released Can't Touch Us Now, the first Madness album since One Step Beyond, to be recorded without Smyth being credited as a member of the band.

-However, Smyth has still been partially involved with some of the band's projects, such as their collective 2019 autobiography Before We Was We and the accompanying miniseries adaptation in 2021.
-He also appeared with Suggs, Barson, Bedford, and Woodgate at the Camden Walk Of Fame in March 2020.
+Smyth has still been partially involved with some of the band's projects, such as their collective 2019 autobiography Before We Was We and the accompanying miniseries adaptation in 2021.
+He also appeared with Suggs, Barson, Bedford, and Woodgate at the Camden Walk Of Fame in March 2020, which has been his most recent public appearance to date.

+A&R career

+In 1989, Smyth became an A&R executive for Go!
+Discs and, during his tenure, he signed The Stairs to the label in late 1991.
+He mainly worked with The La's and helped them promote their eponymous album, The La's, in America.
+He also worked with artists such as the Trashcan Sinatras, Paul Weller, and Billy Bragg.
+He left the label in late 1992 after Madness reformed.

+In late 1990, he became friends with former Smiths singer Morrissey, who had once asked him to be his manager.
+Smyth declined, claiming "I didn't fancy having to iron his socks."
+Smyth introduced Morrissey to Boz Boorer, who went on to work with him from 1991 onwards.
+He also provided backing vocals on Morrissey's version of the Jam's "That's Entertainment".
+Cathal is also the subject of the 1992 Morrissey single "You're the One for Me, Fatty".